10 Ingenious Ways to Test Your Startup Idea Before Launching: Because You Can’t Just Ask Your Mom!

 2. Survey Says: “Ask, and You Shall Receive…Some Brutally Honest Feedback”

 Conduct surveys.
-No, not those boring ones where everyone ticks ‘Yes’ if you are ready for change quickly.
-Ask possible users what they think.
+No, not those boring ones where everyone ticks ‘Yes’ to finish quickly.
+Ask potential users what they think.
 In the culturally rich neighborhoods of New York, you might get responses as varied as the subway ads.

 3. Social Media Stalking…Err, Listening